 So, feel free to make your accomplishments shine, but avoid boasting.
 It’s better to convey pride in your work rather than brag.
-And, nothing says that better than quantifiable successes.
+Nothing says that better than quantifiable successes.
 But, don’t stick only to facts and figures; indeed, much of that will be gleaned from your CV and transcripts.

 For example, when discussing your work experience, don’t just talk about your responsibilities; rather describe your experience.
 How did it make you feel?
 What inspired you?
 What did your workspace feel like when you realised you needed to return to school to achieve your goals?

-If you have a less-than-stellar undergraduate record, or there are other aspects where you feel you make be lacking, don’t avoid talking about these gaps.
+TIP: If you have a less-than-stellar undergraduate record, or there are other aspects where you feel you make be lacking, don’t avoid talking about these gaps.

-When it comes to tone, try to achieve a balance between talking to a friend and writing to a head of state.
+When it comes to tone, try to strike a balance between talking to a friend and writing to a head of state.
 Write as if you are speaking to someone you know, but avoid being too casual.

 Every department at every school in each university has its own review process.
 While they may place a different weight on the SoP, they all expect to see a polished, detail-oriented work.

 A few DOs and DON’Ts